 Guidelines for Audience Opportunity to Address the School Board

-Each regular meeting offers an opportunity for members of the audience to address the Board of Directors.
 To encourage and facilitate parent and community involvement in the school, the Board of Directors of Parnassus Preparatory School provides an opportunity for members of the audience to address the Board as follows:

-- When called upon, please state your name and topic.
+3. When called upon, please state your name and topic.
 All remarks should be addressed to the Board as a whole, not to any specific member(s) or to any person who is not a member of the Board.

 4. If more than three individuals have organized to speak on the same topic, please designate a spokesperson who can summarize the issue.
 If there are multiple speakers on the same topic, the Secretary may randomly select a subset of those speakers.

 5. Please limit your comments to three minutes.
 Commentary longer than three minutes can be submitted to the board in writing or via email.

 6. During this agenda item (not to exceed 20 minutes, subject to the discretion of the chair), the Board and administration will listen to comments and ask clarifying questions if needed.
 The Board will not deliberate or take action regarding requests presented at this meeting.
 The Board Chair, upon determining a consensus of the Board, may delegate responsibility to the school’s administration or designee to follow up with the speaker within a few days following the meeting.